ifandelse/writing/techpro/web client storage options/post.md

         };
     };

-As long as our cursor is truthy, we continue compiling our results (the `prefs` array).
+As long as our cursor is truthy, we continue compiling our results (by adding them to the `prefs` array).
 Once we've iterated over all the rows, the cursor will be falsy.
 At this point, we emit an event with the results we've compiled.

 This example only shows you a few features of IndexedDB - but it shows enough to demonstrate not only the powerful capabilities, but (IMO) the need to wrap and abstract the API away from your application logic.
 The limited functionality in our `storageContainer` still has a decent amount of boilerplate code.
 Abstracting it into a separate infrastrucutre-focused component will help keep your application from buckling under the weight of confusing & noisy boilerplate.